aleRizzolo/HealthScan/README.md

 - start the project
 - start all the secondary scripts
 - setup all the functions
-- start bot

-After the script finishes its execution, invoke the function that it has created by runnung:

-<code>aws lambda invoke --function-name average out --endpoint-url=http://localhost:4566</code>
+After the script is completed, start the bot by typing in a terminal within the root directory: <code>python bot/bot.py</code>

 ## Manual run
 If you want to run this script manually: